BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_1_Sending_Coins_The_Easy_Way.md

 ```
 However, note that as always it'll take a while for your balances to settle (particularly if your transaction minimums are set verylow).

+## Summary: Sending Coins the Easy Way

+To send coins the easy way, make sure your transaction defaults are rationale, get an address, and send coins there.
+That's why they call it easy!

-## Why To Use The Easy Way
+### Why Use The Easy Way?

-So why would you send coins the easy way?

 _The advantages._ It's easy.
 You don't have to worry about arcane things like UTXOs.
 You don't have to calculate transaction fees by hand, so you're not likely to make mistakes that cost you large amounts of money.
 If your sole goal is to sit down at your computer and send some money, this is the way to go.

 _The disadvantages._ You have very little control over what's happening, and you can't do anything fancy.
 If you're planning to write more complex Bitcoin software or want a deeper understanding of how Bitcoin works, then the easy way is to more than a dull diversion before you get to the real stuff.

-## Summary: Sending Coins the Easy Way

-To send coins the easy way, make sure your transaction defaults are rationale, get an address, and send coins there.
-That's why they call it easy!